-Like their random matrix model cousins, Dirac ensembles exhibit phase transitions.
-In this section we will discuss results related to their \textit{spectral phase transitions}, which we define as a configuration of coupling constants where the number of connected components of the support of limiting eigenvalue density function of the Dirac operator changes.
-This was first investigated numerically using Markov chain Monte Carlo methods in \cite{Barrett2016} and later in \cite{glaser}.
-First, a Gaussian potential
+In this subsection we will discuss results related to \textit{spectral phase transitions}, which we define as a configuration of coupling constants where the number of connected components of the support of the large $N$ eigenvalue density function of the random matrix ensemble changes.
+Like their random matrix model cousins, Dirac ensembles also exhibit phase transitions.
+This was first investigated numerically using Markov chain Monte Carlo methods in \cite{Barrett2016} and then in \cite{glaser}.
+It was later proven rigorously in \cite{First paper} that spectral phase transitions indeed occur in quartic type $(1,0)$ and $(0,1)$ Dirac ensembles.
+In this subsection we recall this quartic phase transition from \cite{First paper} and we also present a new result proving a phase transition for a sextic Dirac ensemble.
+It is an interesting problem to analytically investigate phase transitions for Dirac ensembles of any type $(p, q)$ and a potential of any order.
+We believe that these phase transitions do indeed exist, but we don't have a proof at hand.
+The existing results use what is known as the Coulomb gas method, the rigorous foundations of which are fully developed in \cite{Deift}.
+We give a brief summary of this technique in Appendix \ref{convergent integrals}.

-was investigated.
-For Clifford algebras of dimension one the numerics seemed to show that the distribution of the eigenvalues of $H$ and $L$ was semicircular.
-This would seem to imply that the multi-trace term has little to no impact as $N$ gets larger.
-Furthermore, the eigenvalue density function of the Dirac operator was conjectured to be the integral convolution of the semicircle law with itself.
-This was all later proven analytically in the large $N$ limit in \cite{Second paper} as part of more general results.
-Two dimensional Dirac ensembles were also studied for small matrix size, where some of the above-mentioned results also apply.

-Furthermore, for Gaussian potentials, unsurprisingly no phase transition exists.
-This motivated a quartic potential like that studied in \cite{Barrett2016} of the form
+For Gaussian potentials, unsurprisingly, no phase transition exists.
+This motivated the study of a Landau-Ginzburg type quartic potential as studied in \cite{Barrett2016}.
+This potential is of the form

-for different small signatures $(p,q)$ for a matrix size of ten.
-What was found was that for many signatures, the spectrum of the Dirac operator displayed a single-cut distribution for certain values of $g_{2}$ which transitioned into a double-cut regime.
-Hence, this is evidence of a spectral phase transition.
+and was studied numerically for different small signatures $(p,q)$ for a matrix size of ten in \cite{Barrett2016}.
+It was discovered that, for many signatures, the spectrum of the Dirac operator displayed a single-cut distribution for certain values of $g_{2}$ which transitioned into a double-cut regime for different $g_2$.
+This suggests the existence of a spectral phase transition.
 Furthermore, it was noted that near the phase transition the spectrum of $D$ asymptotically behaves like the Dirac operator on a two dimensional manifold i.e. $\rho_{D} (\lambda) \sim C_{D} |\lambda|$, as $\lambda$ goes to infinity, where $C_{D}$ is a constant.